Ashistry/discover-awesome/README.md

 ### Refresh

-To fetch a new version to replace your local database of repos (no READMEs are stored):
+To fetch databases from this repo to replace your local databases of repos (no READMEs are stored):

 ```bash
 discover-awesome --refresh